lgcaceres/Ravn-Challenge-V2-LuisCaceres/README.md

 ## Screenshots

 Once the web application is running.
-It shows the **allPeople** field of the [Star Wars GraphQL API](https://swapi-graphql.netlify.app/.netlify/functions/index).
+It shows the **allPeople** field data of the [Star Wars GraphQL API](https://swapi-graphql.netlify.app/.netlify/functions/index).
 It shows a mesagge if it is loading.

 ![Loading Images](Images/Loading.png)